 Rocky Mountain National Park

 This mountainous park offers early views of fall foliage, thanks to its higher elevation.
-You can start to see the leaves change in mid-September in the Rocky Mountain National Park, which features lovely gold aspen trees with a variety of colorful leaves.
+You can start to see the leaves change in mid-September in Rocky Mountain National Park, which features lovely gold aspen trees with a variety of colorful leaves.
 In addition to the amazing mountain ranges in this Colorado park, you can also enjoy many lakes and rivers throughout the area.
 The park is home to a variety of scenic mountain roads perfect for viewing fall colors, including Trail Ridge Road and Old Fall River Road.

 In addition to driving, you can also view the park’s fall colors up close and personal on one of the park’s hiking or horseback riding trails or while camping in the park’s many campgrounds.
 Rocky Mountain National Park also offers a ton of outdoor activities during the fall season, including fishing in one of the 50 lakes and streams or wildlife watching.
-In fact, the fall is the perfect time to watch the park’s elk population, which often put on an amusing show during their annual mating season each autumn.
+In fact, fall is the perfect time to watch the park’s elk population, which often put on an amusing show during their annual mating season each autumn.

 Do you have a favorite park to visit in the fall that isn’t on this list?
 Share it with us in the comments.